 It’s been more than 200 years since Friedrich Froebel was a practicing pedagogue, but he remains an influential figure in early years education.
-To mark his birthday on 21st April, Chris Orr reflects on how Froebel’s ideas about creativity are a fundamental part of Starcatchers’ Creative Skills professional development.
+To mark his birthday on 21st April, Christine Devaney reflects on how Froebel’s ideas about creativity are a fundamental part of Starcatchers’ Creative Skills professional development.

 “Creativity is the essence of being human and is fundamental to learning.
 Creativity enables children to make connections between their inner world of feelings and their outer world of things and experiences” (Helen Tovey, 2013)

 The importance of creativity to children’s development is mentioned in every main piece of guidance that underpins current early years pedagogy and Friedrich Froebel, a German Pedagogue who lived from 1782 to 1852, held very strong ideas about the links between the two.

 Having participated in Starcatchers’ Creative Skills training in 2014, encouraging the development of children’s creativity is a fundamental aspect of my early years practice.
 Last year I was lucky to also participate in the University of Edinburgh’s Froebel in Childhood Practice course.
 From day one I noticed many similarities between Froebel’s teachings, and the core message that underpins the Creative Skills training – creativity is vital to healthy child development.